 New stacking contexts can be formed on an element in one of three ways:

-• When an element is the root element of a document (the <html> element)
+- When an element is the root element of a document (the

-• When an element has a position value other than static and a z-index value other than auto
+element) - When an element has a position value other than

 The first and second ways to form stacking context make a lot of sense and are generally understood by Web developers (even if they don’t know what they’re called).